idia-astro/idia-astro.github.io/containers.md

 permalink: /containers/
 ---
 # Overview
-IDIA software is available and managed using [Singularity][singularity] containers.
+IDIA software on virtual machines is available and managed using [Singularity][singularity] containers.
 You can find out more about what's available and how to use them on our dedicated [Github][github-containers] repository.

 ### Available Containers
-We have the following containers available:
+As of September 2017 the following containers are available:
 * `casa-stable`
   * Access: Terminal (SSH).
   * The most recent, stable build of **CASA**, and can only be used on the terminal (e.g., by SSH'ing into the machine).
 Includes *MPI* support.
 * `idia-jupyter-casa`
   * Access: Jupyter (https).
   * A working development version of CASA which is controlled through the Jupyter Notebook.
+Open a new notebook with this kernel to run casa as a python module in a jupyter notebook.
 * `idia-python-2.7`
   * Access: Terminal (SSH) and Jupyter (https).
   * Basic Python 2.7 stack.